jtkovacs/jtkovacs.github.io/REFS/databases.md

     - Interview actors to understand **tasks** that actors execute;
     - Identify pertinent **business rules,** i.e., database design constraints that arise from the business processes being modeled, not from requirements of the data model.

 ## Design phases

 All stages of design are beholden to the underlying data model.
 Conceptual design is broader, mostly focused on grouping attributes into tables; logical design is more granular, mostly focused on properties of each attribute.
-Lastly, physical design focuses on specifying the database and its interfaces, etc. according to a particular DBMS.
+Lastly, physical design is focused on specifying the database and its interfaces, etc. according to a particular DBMS.

 ### Conceptual design